bequant-dev/forum/README.md

 1. Go to [Railway Dashboard](https://railway.app/dashboard)
 2. Click "New Project"
-3. Select "Deploy from GitHub repo"
+3. Select "Deploy from Template"
-4. Choose this repository
+4. Search for "Discourse" and select the official template

 ### 2. Configure Environment Variables